 - My Leprechaun Story

-Now to make it even more fun!
-Each prompt has a little story written by a leprechaun!
-That’s right!
-The writing prompt cards all have a little leprechaun sharing leprechaun stories!
-I have the perfect Leprechaun Prompts and Craftivity resource for you!
+Now to make it even more fun, each prompt has a little story written by Patrick McDoodle!
+That's right!
+The writing prompt cards all have a little leprechaun sharing a leprechaun story with your class!

 When students are done writing about their leprechaun, they can add a beard, a hat and some funny shoes!
 Students pick their favorite prompt and attach it the leprechaun's body!

 Use the leprechaun writing prompts and craftivity to decorate your classroom in March and add some festive cheer!

 One prompt (without the leprechaun craftivity) is available for free in my resource library.
 If you're already a member just login in and enjoy.
 If you're not a member yet, click below to join and have this resource for FREE instantly.

 Pin now and save for later!

 Don't have a password?
 No problem!
 Sign up here and gain INSTANT access to my FREE Resource Library!

 Plus, you will get access to exclusive freebies through the Resource Library on my blog and bi-monthly newsletters!
 These freebies will not be in my TpT store!
 Make sure to open up those emails and enjoy your free resources with your students!